zackforbing/ruby-submissions/1603/module_4_assignments/scale-up-wk-5/robbie_jaeger_wk5.md

 ### Team Participation (40 points)

   * 40: Developer participated daily in stand ups with the group (remote or in person).
 Developer was able to speak to their work in stand ups in a way that was clear and informative.
 Developer was involved in pull request reviews.
-  * 30: Developer participated daily in stand ups with the group (remote or in person).
-Developer has difficulty speaking to their work in stand ups.
-  * 20: Developer was absent for 1 stand up, did not participate actively in code reviews.
-  * 0: Developer was absent for > 1 standup, did not participate actively in lessons and peer reviews.
-Did not deliver or almost deliver any features.

 ### Hourly Work (30 points)

   * 30: Developer logged 7 to 8 hours per working day.
 Developer can speak to work completed during those hours.
-  * 20: Developer logged between 6 to 7 hours per working day
-  * 5: Developer logged < 6 hours per working day OR developer is unable to speak to or justify hours logged.
-  * 0: Developer did not track hours

 ### Risk Taking and Creativity (40 points)

   Instructor/Developer will select one feature in the project to review for this section of the rubric.

   * 40: Developers pushed themselves and their team by taking risks which is demonstrated by a delivered feature or well documented spike.
 Developers explored concepts and technologies outside the scope of the curriculum.
-  * 20: Developers pushed themselves and their team by taking risks which is demonstrated by an almost delivered feature whose next steps are not well documented.
-  * 10: Developers attempted to implement extensions using technologies not covered in class but it did not result in code or documentation.